Originally published Aug. 13, 2020

 History Of Alcoholics Anonymous

 In 1935, Dr. Bob Smith and a patient called Bill Wilson founded Alcoholics Anonymous, commonly referred to as AA Alcoholics Anonymous was created as a place for men and women who struggle with drinking alcohol to come together in a community of others seeking sobriety.
 You’ll find AA group meetings in most major cities and the programs are free.
-There are open AA meetings, which can be attended by anyone, including nonalcoholics, and closed AA meetings, that are restricted to AA members who have a drinking problem.
+There are open AA meetings, which can be attended by anyone, including nonalcoholics, and closed AA meetings, which are restricted to AA members who have a drinking problem.
 At both meetings, the leader typically asks participants to confine their discussion to the topic of alcohol addiction and recovery.
 The groups meet on a regular basis, often daily to provide a strong support network.

 AA’s philosophy is known as the 12 Steps of Recovery, and this methodology has been adopted by many other groups over the years.
 The only requirement for joining Alcoholics Anonymous is that a person has the desire to quit drinking alcohol.
 Many people join AA voluntarily, while others are mandated to join the community as part of a court order.